divio/divio-cloud-docs/reference/zero-downtime.rst

 Divio allows you to deploy a new version of your site without interrupting service.

-When a project environment is deployed with new code, the site will switch from the old deployed version to the new one without skipping a beat.
+When an application environment is deployed with new code, the site will switch from the old deployed version to the new one without skipping a beat.
 There is no downtime required while a build takes place.
 As soon as the newly deployed containers are available to serve the site, they will take over the application-serving duties.